mcrovella/CS506-Computational-Tools-for-Data-Science/docs/_sources/landing-page.md

 the github repository
 [here.](https://github.com/mcrovella/CS506-Computational-Tools-for-Data-Science)

-Each of the Chapters is based on a single notebook, and each forms the basis for one lecture (more or less).
+Each Chapter is based on a single Jupyter notebook, and each notebook forms the basis for one lecture (more or less).

-The book for this course is [here](http://mcrovella.github.io/CS506-Computational-Tools-for-Data-Science/).
+This book will evolve as the semester progresses, but once I have given a lecture, the contents of that chapter will stay fixed except for corrections.